c3lang/c3c/README.md

 #### Compiling on Windows

-1. Make sure you have Visual Studio 17 2022 installed.
+1. Make sure you have Visual Studio 17 2022 installed or alternatively install the "Buildtools for Visual Studio" (https://aka.ms/vs/17/release/vs_BuildTools.exe) and then select "Desktop development with C++" (there is also `c3c/resources/install_win_reqs.bat` to automate this)
 2. Install CMake
 3. Clone the C3C github repository: `git clone https://github.com/c3lang/c3c.git`
 4. Enter the C3C directory `cd c3c`.